Beef and mashed potatoes sound like the perfect cold weather and comfort food to me.

 The combination of the beef and mashed potato was very tasty, filling and warming to the stomach.
 You too can prepare this simple yet sophisticated and satisfying dish at home.
 Of course, you can add your own twist to it by adding other ingredients of your choice.

 So, this coming Sunday or for an upcoming house event this dish will really gain you some winning points from your family and friends.

 About the writer:

 Stacey Ann Smith is from Kingston, Jamaica.
-She is an alumna of Camperdown High School and she graduated from The Shortwood Teachers’ College having earned a Bachelor’s Degree in Modern Languages, Spanish and French.
+She is an alumnus of Camperdown High School and she graduated from The Shortwood Teachers’ College having earned a Bachelor’s Degree in Modern Languages, Spanish and French.
 Presently, Stacey is an English teacher at a University in Colombia.
-She describes herself as a vivacious and loving person who also has a passion for traveling, taking pictures, her son Nicholas and Ashley, her adorable feline.
+She describes herself as a vivacious and loving person who also passionate about traveling, taking pictures, her son Nicholas and Ashley, her adorable feline.

 Copies of the book, Treasures of Colombia, available at online bookstores.

 One thought on “Treasures of Colombia: Beef and Mashed Potato (Colombian Street Food)”

 Wow this sounds & looks so tasty.
 It’s kind of like an inside out shepherd’s pie. 🙂